 He began and built his professional career with Citibank NA Jakarta in 1989, and his last post was as Vice President in 1997.
 In March 1997, he joined the Lippo Group at PT Bukit Sentul Tbk, where he served as CEO until 2001.
 He commenced his services as President Director for PT Matahari Putra Prima Tbk in 2002 until 2018, and PT Matahari Department Store Tbk since 2009.
 He served as President Director of the Company from 2014 until 2015, wherein he accepted his appointment as member of the Nomination and Remuneration Committee from 2015 to this day, while concurrently serving as President Commissioner.

-Roy N. Mandey serves as Independent Vice President Commissioner of the Company by virtue of the decision of the Annual General Meeting of Shareholders for fiscal year 2017, as stated in the Deed of Statement of the Decision of the Annual General Meeting of Shareholders No. 73 dated 28 May 2018, made before Tangerang-based Notary Sriwi Bawana Nawaksari, S.H., M.Kn.
+Alexander S. Rusli has been serving as Independent Commissioner of the Company upon the decision of the Annual General Meeting of Shareholders for the fiscal year 2020.
+His appointment was formalized in the Annual General Meeting of Shareholders Deed of Resolution No. 38, dated 19 July 2021 drafted before Tangerang-based Notary Sriwi Bawana Nawaksari, S.H., M.Kn.

 Hadi Cahyadi serves as Independent Commissioner of the Company by virtue of the decision of the Annual General Meeting of Shareholders for fiscal year 2017, as stated in the Deed of Statement of the Decision of the Annual General Meeting of Shareholders No. 73 dated 28 May 2018, made before Tangerang-based Notary Sriwi Bawana Nawaksari, S.H., M.Kn.